free things to do in New York City

 Book Signing | Artist Signs Copies of Her Book Hello Future

-Dividing her time between Brooklyn and Dubai, artist Farah Al Qasimi’s is a bright and rising multidisciplinary work that examines postcolonial structures of power, gender and aesthetic in the Persian Gulf states and global cultural confluence and migration at-large.
-The book is a culmination of Al Qasimi’s photographic, performance and film practice, unified within her keen focus on surface and texture, and the revealing visual influences of the splashy and florid.
+Dividing her time between Brooklyn and Dubai, artist Farah Al Qasimi’s is a bright and rising multidisciplinary more work that examines postcolonial structures of power, gender and aesthetic in the Persian Gulf states and global cultural confluence and migration at-large.
+The book is a culmination of Al Qasimi’s photographic, performance and film practice, unified within her keen focus on surface and texture, and the revealing visual influences of the splashy and florid. less

 New York City, NY; NYC